-Pastoral Manager/Phoenix Manager will liaise between school and home should absence be lengthy and will also ensure a smooth, planned return to school.
+The Learning Mentor or Attendance and Welfare Officer will liaise between school and home should absence be lengthy and will also ensure a smooth, planned return to school.
 Complementary education may be contacted if the absence is likely to be long term.